By Magzter

 Where Is It Heading?

-The digital magazine market is consolidating around aggregator platforms, leaving single-title apps like RollingStone India exposed to churn.
-The app must transition toward community-driven features to retain readers who are increasingly drawn to interactive content platforms like Substack.
+The digital magazine market is consolidating around personalized, high-frequency content feeds, leaving static issue-based apps like RollingStone India exposed to churn.
+The app must transition to a continuous engagement model to remain relevant against agile competitors.